 1.0 Introduction and Background 2

 2.0 General Principles for Dealing with Conflicts of Interest 5

 3.0 Registration of Interests 7

 4.0 Declaration of Interests 9

-5.0 Nominations to Outside Bodies 12

 Annex

-The Nolan Principles 14
+The Nolan Principles 12

 1. INTRODUCTION AND BACKGROUND

 Background

 - 1.1 The public has high expectations of Councillors and officers and the way in which they should conduct themselves in undertaking their duties.
 Belfast City Council expects the conduct of its Councillors and officers to be above reproach. - 1.2 In the 1990s, the Committee on Standards in Public Life (the Nolan Committee) set out seven principles of conduct which underpin public life.
 These seven principles (which are defined in the Annex to this Policy) are as follows: